EmersonDeltaV/deltav-edge/developer-guide.md

 REST (representational state transfer) API is a web service that is based on HTTPS and provides data in JSON format, which are both compatible to numerous modern data analytics applications, such as Grafana, Jupyter Notebook, Node-RED, PowerBI, Excel, etc.

-For more details on how to access data via REST API, please check this repo: [edge-rest-api](../edge-rest-api)
+For more details on how to access data via REST API, please see more detailed instructions in [REST API Guide](edge-rest-api.md)

 ## Access DeltaV Data on the Edge Node using OPC UA

 The OPC Unified Architecture (OPC UA) interface is a cross-platform, open-source, standard for data exchange for industrial applications.

-For more details on how to access data via OPC UA, please check this repo: [edge-opc-ua](../edge-opc-ua)
+For more details on how to access data via OPC UA, please check this repo: [OPC UA Guide](opc-ua.md)

 ## Other relevant repositories: